thecodingmachine/graphqlite/docs/authentication_authorization.md

 * `@Mutation` annotations
 * `@Field` annotations

-<div class="alert alert-info">The query/mutation/field will NOT be part of the GraphQL schema if the current user is not logged or has not the requested right.</div>
+<div class="alert alert-info">By default, if a user tries to access an unauthorized query/mutation/field, an error is raised and the query fails.</div>

-## Constant schemas
+## Not throwing errors

-By default, the schema will vary based on who is connected.
-This can be a problem with some GraphQL clients as the schema is changing from one user to another.
+If you do not want an error to be thrown when a user attempts to query a field/query/mutation he has no access to, you can use the `@FailWith` annotation.

-If you want to keep a constant schema, you can use the `@FailWith` annotation that contains the value that will be returned for user with insufficient rights.
+The `@FailWith` annotation contains the value that will be returned for users with insufficient rights.

 ```php
 class UserController